Delboy/DryDrops/README.md

 - The facebook link takes you to the Dry Drops business page which can be found [here](https://www.facebook.com/Drydropscom-105548042197433)*.
 <br>
-<i>*Note, this link may be broken as facebook regulary deletes inactive business pages.</i>
+<i>*Note, this link may be broken as facebook regularly deletes inactive business pages.</i>

 ![Facebook](assets/images/facebook.png)